RatseerOfRattesse/COAWiki/docs/index.md

 # Chronicles of the Aethein

-*A high fantasy book series illustrated and written by RatseerOfRattesse*
+*A high fantasy LitRPG book series illustrated and written by RatseerOfRattesse*

 ![Ari stares nobly off into the distance](assets/images/generic/banner.png)